Updated July 7, 2023

 Q2.
 Is stagflation more detrimental than recession?

-Answer: Stagflation is more harmful than a recession since it indicates that both inflation and unemployment are at historically high levels.
+Answer: Stagflation is more harmful than a recession since it indicates that inflation and unemployment are at historically high levels.

 Q3.
 How does stagflation differ from inflation?